 Cool colours are those that have a blue undertone and can appear to have a lot of white added.

-Try thinking about a cold, bright, white and crisp winter’s day – everything has a hint of cold-blue or white to it.
-When you look at the colour wheel you can see that colours are split into warm or cool based colours, but don’t let that confuse you.
+Try thinking about a cold, bright, white and crisp winter’s day – everything has a hint of cold blue or white to it.
+When you look at the colour wheel you can see that colours are split into warm or cool-based colours, but don’t let that confuse you.

 When we refer to cool and warm colours in colour analysis we are referencing a season that is defined as cool, such as cool winter or cool summer.
 These seasons encompass all of the colours shown on the colour wheel, even those we define as warm (confused yet?).
 The reason a cool season can wear a “warm” colour is because there are ‘cooler’ versions of these colours.